-- Features for publishers
+- Features For Publishers

-- Many types of reports
+- Many Types of Reports

 Created in 2006, Digital River has almost a decade of experience in affiliate marketing and provides all the basic features that many of its competitors offer.
 While the company doesn't offer many services that are unique only to itself, it does remain a strong competitor in this field and has developed a positive reputation.

-- Features for publishers.
 Primarily, Digital River helps publishers track the progress of their sites by assisting with pixel tracking and API integration with a shopping cart feature.
 In addition, they allow publishers to create deep links.

-- Many types of reports.
 As a publisher, your main concern is not just creating links on your website but is viewing the progress of those links and tweaking them accordingly.
 With Digital River's many types of reports, you can do just that.
 On a regular basis, you can view:

-- The performance of your links.
+- The performance of your links

-- The popularity and actions associated with links.
+- The popularity and actions associated with links

-- The amount of commission the links bring you.
+- The amount of commission the links bring you

-- Any errors you need to adjust with links.
+- Any errors you need to adjust with links

 With such readily available reports, you can thoroughly monitor and improve the effectiveness of your marketing.

-- No webpage building
+- No Webpage Building

-- Commissions approach
+- Commissions Approach

-- A need for more contact information.
-They fail to present adequate information to clients up front through their company website.
+Digital River fail to present adequate information to clients up front through their company website.
 They allude to general features that they offer but don't get very specific, leaving potential and current clients alike to resort to email or calling a live representative.
 But that leads to another problem the website presents: there is no clear phone number to call.
 Customers are therefore stuck with waiting for an email to get real answers.